Are you a latte lover? This Pumpkin Latte uses REAL pumpkin (not artificial syrup), and a homemade spice blend.

 Don’t get me wrong, I am a Starbucks fan.
 Since I love lattes so much, I had to figure out how not to break the bank.
 This way I can save and enjoy delicious lattes anytime I want!

-RECIPE and INSTRUCTIONS for making this pumpkin spice coffee can be found at the bottom of this post.
+RECIPE and INSTRUCTIONS for making this pumpkin latte can be found at the bottom of this post.

 - pumpkin puree